rewinfrey/tree-sitter-scope/README.md

 ### Usage

-This can be useful for generic parsing of a programming language source files for languages using curly braces to denote scopes.
+This can be useful for generic parsing of programming language source files for languages using curly braces to denote scopes.

 For example, understanding where enclosing pairs of `{ ... }` in any source file can serve as a useful proxy for identifying key syntax elements like function definitions, class bodies, or control flow statements.